 This page is designed to assist inactive members’ return to active membership.
 We are a legacy of sisterhood and service and welcome you back with open arms.
-If additional assistance is needed, please contact your region’s director, contact a local chapter president, or contact our corporate office.
+If additional assistance is needed, please contact your region’s director, contact a local chapter president using the Chapter Locator, or contact our corporate office by submitting a Reactivation Contact Form.

 1. What do I need to do to reactivate my membership if I’ve been inactive for one or more years?